furqanramzan/clean-code-guidelines/src/principle/srp.md

 ## Introduction

-SRP stands for "Single Responsibility Principle".
-The single responsibility principle is a software design principle that states that every module or class in a computer program should have a single, well-defined responsibility.
+The Single Responsibility Principle is a software design principle that states that every module or class in a computer program should have a single, well-defined responsibility.
 In other words, a class or module should have only one reason to change.

 The single responsibility principle is based on the idea that a class or module that has more than one responsibility is more complex and harder to maintain than a class or module with a single responsibility.
 This is because changes to one responsibility may have unintended consequences on the other responsibilities, leading to a ripple effect that can make the system more difficult to understand and modify.